-(1) The pro forma column reflects (i) the automatic conversion of all outstanding shares of our preferred stock as of February 29, 2020, into an aggregate of 29,479,483 shares of our common stock immediately prior to the completion of this offering, (ii) the issuance of 1,401,836 shares of common stock issuable upon the automatic net exercise of warrants outstanding as of February 29, 2020, with a weighted-average exercise price of \$1.361 per share, immediately prior to the completion of this offering, (iii) the distinct certificate of incorporation and (iv) the drawdown of \$48.7 million under our revolving credit facility in March 2020 and an additional \$2.5 million under our term loan in May 2020, in each case as if such conversion, issuance, filing, effectiveness, and drawdown had occurred on February 29, 2020.
+The pro forma column reflects (i) the automatic conversion of all outstanding shares of our preferred stock as of February 29, 2020, into an aggregate of 30,476,040 shares of our common stock immediately prior to the completion of this offering assuming an initial public offering price of \$20.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, (ii) the issuance of 1,393,961 shares of common stock issuable upon the automatic net exercise of warrants outstanding as of February 29, 2020, with a weighted-average exercise price of \$1.361 per share, immediately prior to the completion of this offering, assuming an initial public offering price of \$20.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, (iii) the filing and effectiveness of our amended and restated certificate of incorporation and (iv) the drawdown of \$48.7 million under our revolving credit facility in March 2020 and an additional \$2.5 million under our term loan in May 2020, in each case as if such conversion, issuance, filing, effectiveness, and drawdown had occurred on February 29, 2020.
+For additional information on the conversion ratio of the preferred stock, which depends in part on the actual initial public offering price of our common stock, see the section titled "- The Offering."